yambo-code/LetzElPhC/docs/install_usage/usage.md

 nq3 = 1
 # Dimensions of the fine q-point grid for interpolation

-write_dVbare = true
+write_dVbare = false
-# Whether to write the bare potential changes
+# Whether to write the local part of bare potential changes

 eta_induced = 1.0
 # Ewald parameter for screened interactions